 One key tip for active listening and business success is to make sure that you finish the conversation together on the same page.
 One part of listening is summarizing what the person has said.
 This lets them know that you have listened and care about what they are saying.
 Also, make sure to summarize any agreed upon next steps or action items.
 This ensures clear communication.

 Good communication skills, including active listening, are vital to your business success.
-At the Network Ninjas, we help you with CRM tools to make sure that you are making the most of your communications.
+At the Contact Ninja, we help you with CRM tools to make sure that you are making the most of your communications.
 Stay organized and in sync with your team using one of our CRM software.
 We’re here to help you network like a ninja!